 Points of emphasis are accentuated with a frame around the specific rule within the main text of the rules book.

-The figures below refer to the rule and section of those points the rules committee has decided to emphasize for the 2007 season.
+The figures below refer to the rule and section of those points the rules committee has decided to emphasize for the 2010 and 2011 seasons.